Copilot for Security Technical Journey & Resources

 Copilot for Security will not elevate your level of access (e.g., to use the Microsoft Sentinel plugin, you will need the Microsoft Sentinel Reader role).
 However, plugin settings are managed at the user level, requiring each user to enable/disable plugins and configure authentication methods.
 Unfortunately, there is no existing option to set plugin configurations at the Tenant level.

-I recommend starting with Promptbooks.
+I recommend starting with the Defender XDR Embedded Experience or Promptbooks.
 You can easily add tags, edit, share, run, and set the level of access to “Just me” or “Anyone in my organization.”
 You can even create your own.
 Learn more about how to create your own Promptbooks here.
-It’s also critical to monitor SCU usage to manage costs and avoid disruptions.
+It’s also critical to monitor SCU usage to manage costs and avoid disruptions (e.g., calculate your average SCU utilization over a standard 7 days).
 Learn more about how to monitor your usage here.
-Also, if you’re beginning with the embedded experiences, I recommend starting with Defender XDR.
+Microsoft permits some occasional demand spikes from customers that exceed their provisioned capacity at no additional charge, but if the spikes are consistent, that usually signals under provisioned capacity.

 Lastly, experiment with uploading your organizations own DOCX, MD, PDF, and TXT files.
 You can upload files up to 20 MB in total.
 Copilot for Security reasons over files to generate more relevant and specific responses.
 Learn more about uploading your own files here.